Trepan-Debuggers/remake/doc/readthedocs/debugger/commands/os/cd.rst

 Set the working directory to *dir*.

-Changing this changes will the working directory in any subsequent build commands that are invoked.
+Changing this changes the working directory for any subsequent build commands that are invoked.

 .. seealso::